Consensys/security-workshop-for-devs/README.md

 $ myth -x exercise2/contracts/Tokensale.sol
 ```

 Looks like another integer-related bug!
-Let's now think about [exploiting this issue on CaptureTheEther](https://capturetheether.com/challenges/math/token-whale/).
+Let's now think about how to best exploit this issue.
 What we want is to get a lot of tokens without paying a single ETH.
-A nice trick is to express this as an *invariant* using an `assert()` statement and letting Mythril do the work of computing the solution (if it exists).
+A nice trick is to express the exact opposite of what we want as an *invariant* using an `assert()` statement and letting Mythril do the work of finding the solution.

 Create a copy of `Tokensale.sol` called `Tokensale-cheat.sol` and add an assertion to the function `buy` as follows: